-These are questions directed to the chair that require an answer or a ruling.
-They are not open to debate and usually relate to the rules for the running of a meeting.
+These are questions directed to the presiding member that require an answer or a ruling.
+They are not open to

 Quorum

 This is the minimum number of board members that must be present before a meeting can conduct business.
 A meeting quorum must be more than half of all board members currently holding office.